reskyner/code-review-guide/PITCHME.md

 @snapend
 @snap[south-west span-100]
 @ul
-- make sure it works
+- Make sure it works
-- improve it
+- Improve it
-- learn new things!
+- Learn new things!
 @ulend
 ---